elsni/truerandom/README.md

 if ```min``` is 4 and ```max``` is 45, the smallest random numer is 4 and the largest is 45.

 the ```num``` parameters describes how many random numbers are fetched from random.org in one go.
 If you ask for more numbers then initially fetched, the package fetches the next ```num``` numbers.
+It is planned to do that asynchonously but this is not yet implemented.